Counting closed geodesics in strata: Space and Quadratic Differentials

-is the cotangent space of $\T(S)$.
 In local coordinates $z$, $q$ is the tensor given by $q(z) dz^{2}$, where $q(z)$ is a meromorphic function with poles of degree at most one at the punctures of $X$.
 In this setting, the \Teich metric corresponds to the norm

 on $\cQ\T(S)$.
 Let $\cQ^{1}\cT(S)$ denote the space of (marked) unit area quadratic differentials, or equivalently the unit cotangent bundle over $\T(S)$.
 Define

 To simplify the notation, in this paper, we let $\bp$ denote both projection maps